Non-skate shoe company vegan skate shoes

 God knows who owns Circa (C1rca) nowadays.
 And god probably doesn't even know who owns Osiris (yes, they still exist).
 It still seems to be a fairly small company though.
 Straye still seems to be owned by Jamie Thomas.
 Sole Tech (etnies, éS, emerica) is owned and run by skateboarders (onwed by Pierre-André Senizergues).
 Last Resort is owned by Pontus Alv probably (and his friends maybe) - Last Resort only have canvas shoes (other than their animal-slaughter shoes).
 Lakai is owned by the Girl people (Crailtap), but they also only have the occasional canvas shoe.
 Servant Footwear doesn't exist anymore - and that's the worst.

-P.S.: Not that "skater-owned" is necessecarily a good thing, not if the skaters in question are people without much of a trace of integrity or just outright right-wing thugs (let's say, like Biebel, or Jay Adams (☠), or Danny Way, ...) ... or people who just lost control completely, like Gator [check out "Stoked: The Rise and Fall of Gator", 2002] or Ben Pappas [check out "All This Mayhem", 2014]).
+P.S.: Not that "skater-owned" is necessecarily a good thing, not if the skaters in question are people without much of a trace of integrity or just outright right-wing thugs (let's say, like Biebel, or Jay Adams (☠), or Danny Way, ...) ... or people who just lost control completely, like Gator [check out "Stoked: The Rise and Fall of Gator", 2003] or Ben Pappas [check out "All This Mayhem", 2014; update, May 2024: this documentary is now on Netf*** - and any trace of a free full version has been removed from YouTube]).
 The documentary "All This Mayhem" is worth watching also just for a glimpse of what might just be the tip of the iceberg of the almost total lack of integrity in the upper echelons of US-American pro skating.